r1pper/Topshelf.StartParameters/README.md

             });
 ```

-under the hood it will create  Command line definitions **`config`** and **`tsspconfig`**, the former would be used during the installation, and the latter would be passed automatically to the service during startup.
+Under the hood it will create command line definitions **`config`** and **`tsspconfig`**, the former would be used during the installation, and the latter would be passed automatically to the service during startup.

 ####WithStartParameter(string name, string value, Action<string> action)####
 *Usage:*